I want to talk about what to do when you hate your life.

 Why?
 Because it’s important!

-If you’ve reached a point where you hate your life, then I feel for you, and want to offer some suggestions to (hopefully) make a tough situation a little bit better.
+If you’ve reached a point where you hate your life, then I feel for you.

 I hope they’ll come in handy for you too.

-I’m stuck in a rut kind, and the
+- I’m stuck in a rut kind of hating life, and the

-Let’s face it, when you hate life, they’re both shit.
+Let’s face it, when you hate life, neither of them is fun.

 But it seems fair to say that depression needs more serious support.

-This blog post might prove useful.
-However, if you’re struggling with life to the point where you’re thinking of ending it, then please seek professional help.
+This blog post might be useful.
+However, if you’re struggling with life to the point where you’re thinking of ending it, for example, then please seek professional help.

-See your doctor, tell a loved one, call a helpline…do what you can to get the support that’s going to make a real difference.
+See your doctor, tell a loved one, call a helpline (in the UK, Samaritans is 116 123)…do what you can to get the support that’s going to make a real difference.

 There’s not a one-size-fits-all approach to getting through a tough time.

-The primary thing to keep in mind when you’re thinking ‘help me, I hate my life right now’, in my opinion, is to know it’ll get better.
+In my opinion, the main thing to keep in mind when you’re thinking ‘help me, I hate my life right now’, is to know it’ll get better.

 The same goes when you hate life.
-The same though (‘I absolutely hate my life’) might be running through your head right now.
+The same thought (‘I absolutely hate my life’) might be running through your head right now.

 But with the right approach and support, you’ll get through it.